How do Decisions Emerge across Layers in Neural Models? Interpretation with Differentiable Masking: Experiments

-\paragraph{Results} We start with an example of \emph{input attributions}, see Figure~\ref{fig:toy}, which illustrates how \textsc{DiffMask} goes beyond input attribution as typically known.\footnote{ To enable comparison across methods, the attributions in this Section are re-normalized to $1$ (whereas \textsc{DiffMask} gates before normalization tend to be $0$ or $1$).} The attribution provided by erasure (Figure~\ref{fig:toy-erasure}) is not informative: the search in this case, and in all other examples in the test set, finds a single digit that is sufficient to maintain the original prediction and discards all the other inputs.
-The perturbation methods by~\citet{schulz2020restricting} and~\citet{guan2019towards} (Figure~\ref{fig:toy-cv} and~\ref{fig:toy-nlp}) are also over-aggressive in pruning.
+\paragraph{Results} We start with an example of \emph{input attributions}, see Figure~\ref{fig:toy}, which illustrates how \textsc{DiffMask} goes beyond input attribution as typically known.\footnote{To enable comparison across methods, the attributions in this Section are normalized between $0$ and $1$.} The attribution provided by erasure (Figure~\ref{fig:toy-erasure}) is not informative: for each datapoint the search always finds a single digit that is sufficient to maintain the original prediction and discards all the other inputs.
+The perturbation methods by~\citet{schulz2020restricting} and~\citet{guan2019towards} (Figure~\ref{fig:toy-schulz} and~\ref{fig:toy-guan}) are also over-aggressive in pruning.
 They assign low attribution to some items in the query even though those had to be considered when making the prediction.
-Integrated gradient (Figure~\ref{fig:toy-ig}) assigns high importance to the digits that appear in the query.
-Differently from other methods, our \textsc{DiffMask} reveals input attributions conditioned on different levels of depth.
-Figure~\ref{fig:toy-ours} shows both input attributions according to the input itself (left) and according to the hidden layer (right).
+Differently from other methods, \textsc{DiffMask} reveals input attributions conditioned on different levels of depth.
+Figure~\ref{fig:toy-ours} shows both input attributions according to the input itself and according to the hidden layer.
 It reveals that at the embedding layer there is no information regarding what part of the input can be erased: attribution is uniform over the input sequence.
 After the model has observed the query, hidden states predict that masking input digits other than $n$ and $m$ will not affect the final prediction: attribution is uniform over digits in the query.
 This reveals the role of the feed-forward layer as a filter for positions relevant to the query.
 Other methods do not allow for this type of inspection.
 These observations are consistent across the entire test set.
-For \emph{attribution to hidden states} (i.e., the output of the feed-forward layer) we can compare all methods in terms of how much their attributions resemble the ground-truth across the test set.
-Table~\ref{tab:toy-metrics} shows how the different approaches deviate from the gold-truth in terms of Kullback-Leibler ($D_{\mathrm{KL}}$) and Jensen–Shannon ($D_{\mathrm{JS}}$) divergences.\footnote{ We use $\D{KL}{p}{q}$ where $p$ is the \textit{ground-truth} attribution distribution and $q$ the attribution distribution of a method we want to compare with. $D_\mathrm{KL}$ is an asymmetric divergence where $D_\mathrm{JS}$ is a symmetric version of it.
-Both measure how much two distribution differ (i.e., lower the value more similar the two distributions are). } Our method, unlike other methods, achieves perfect scores on the test set.